 (14) The maximum award for moving expenses is \$1,000.00.
 Written estimates for moving expenses and receipts shall be required.
-The Commission may award the \$1000 maximum for moving expenses in cases in which the crime occurred in the victim's home or moving the victim's personal belongings is necessary.
+The Commission may award the \$1000 maximum for moving expenses in cases in which the crime occurred in the victim's home, the victim has a reasonable fear for his/her life if he/she does not move from the home, or moving the victim's personal belongings is necessary.